 2, You may get a gush, you may get a trickle.
 Depending on where your water broke on the “sac” it will gush or trickle.
 It is likely to dump more when you move, or when you go from sitting to standing.

 3. It will continue to come out.
 If you get a gush, and then absolutely nothing, you can probably thank your bladder.
-Let’s all do some Keagels together, GO. 🙂 I’ve heard of people who had a “dry birth” and I’m not sure what that is.
+I’ve heard of people who had a “dry birth” and I’m not sure what that is.
 It does keep coming out, it’s baby pee.
 And in case you didn’t it already — baby pee is in a seemingly endless supply!

 4. The hospital does have a definitive test.
 It’s called Amnisure (other hospitals may use Ferning, and some may use Nitrazine paper as an initial test).
 It isn’t something you want to wait and wait to decide if it’s broken, but you can certainly wait a couple of hours.
 Maybe shower, put on a pad and see if it’s still coming out.